workattech/hacktoberfest-2020/Web Fundamentals/How-internet-works?.md

 Internet was made in 1960s by the government of the United States to make a decentralized system to distribute information.
 They installed routers which allowed the flow of information.
 Since then many private _Internet Service Providers (ISPs)_ have added  their own routers to that network.
-So no own completely owns the internet, its as if we asked who owned all the telephone lines!
+So no completely owns the internet, its as if we asked who owned all the telephone lines!